The One That Got Away (Katy Perry song): Other versions

 A seven-minute director's cut version was shown exclusively at select advance screenings of the motion picture My Week with Marilyn on November 11, 2011.
 The extended version shows a more cinematic side to the plot of the original music video and includes never-before-seen footage, as well as extended dialogue between the characters.

 On January 17, 2012, Electronic Arts announced that they would be teaming up with Perry to help promote their new expansion pack for The Sims game franchise called The Sims 3: Showtime, which sees the release of a limited collector's edition that contains in-game content based on herself.
 An official music video for "The One That Got Away" featuring Perry as a Sim was uploaded on EA's YouTube channel.
 The storyline shows a female Sim and a male Sim falling in love and getting married.
 One day, the male Sim collapses in the bathroom floor, he is taken to the hospital and then dies.
 His wife is then seen mourning at his funeral.
 Suddenly, she is transported "to another life", Katy Perry's Candyfornia featured in her "California Gurls" music video, where her love interest is still alive and well; they eventually reunite and kiss.
 It also features most of the in-game content that will be included for the collector's edition of The Sims 3: Showtime and in the stuff pack The Sims 3: Katy Perry's Sweet Treats.
-As of 2022, the video is reach 1 million views.
+As of 2023, the video has reached 1 million views.